fnitta/solar-cell-efficiency-limit/README.md

   - See the note above for the k data.
 The spectrum should also be defined for all **wavelengths** rather than energy, and if it's defined for energy, Planck's equation should be used to convert energy into wavelength.

 ## Citing Our Work
-If you find this model useful for your research, please cite our paper: K. Nassiri Nazif, F.U.
-Nitta, A. Daus, K.C.
-Saraswat, E. Pop, ["Efficiency Limit of Transition Metal Dichalcogenide Solar Cells,"](https://arxiv.org/abs/2307.13166) pre-print arXiv:2307.13166 (2023)
+If you find this model useful for your research, please cite our paper: Nassiri Nazif, K., Nitta, F. U., Daus, A., Saraswat, K. C., & Pop, E. (2023).
+Efficiency limit of transition metal dichalcogenide solar cells.
+Communications Physics, 6(1), 367.